 The cool feature buying or selling on Facebook marketplace is that you can check out the seller, and they, the buyer.
 This feels a little safer to me.

-I looked up this gal, Julia, is her name, and straight off I noticed it said on her profile page, underneath her photo,
+I looked up this gal, Julia, and straight off I noticed it said on her profile page, underneath her photo,

 “Jesus is King”